Abstract Art and misconception

-Abstract Painting is a style of art which comes with lots of misconception.
+Abstract Painting is a style of art which comes with lots of misconceptions.

-Abstract art is seldom an art form to start a painting carrier or interest, if it does, it may be based on several misconceptions:
+Abstract art is seldom an art form to start a painting carrier or interest, if it does, it may be based on:

 To help understand and appreciate "abstract" art, one should look at the art movements in art history which led to abstract art.
 One should also think about the word itself, abstract art is to abstract something, meaning you actually need to have something before you can abstract something.